Milbank LLP - The Inside View

 Offers: undisclosed

-Summer associates attend two formal training programs each week.
-The first program examines a hypothetical company, Windstar, and each session includes an exploration of a key legal step from inception to bankruptcy and then restructuring, including work on assignments ranging from commitment letters to an IP prospectus.
+Summer associates participate in formal training programs throughout the summer program.
+The first program examines a hypothetical company and each session includes an exploration of a key legal step from inception to bankruptcy and then restructuring, including work on assignments ranging from commitment letters to an IP prospectus.
 Each session is taught by partners and associates who are experts in the subject matter.
-The second training program consists of a weekly Lunch-and-Learn series.
+Other training programs consist of practice group spotlight sessions with the various practice groups at the firm, as well as other external speakers brought in on a variety of pertinent topics.

 Nearly 100% of summer associates return as junior associates.
 When they return, they are assigned to the ‘transactional rotation program’ or to litigation, restructuring, tax, or trusts & estates.
-Associates in the transactional rotation move through three corporate and finance practices.
+Associates in the transactional rotation move through two corporate and finance practices over the first 9 months of their first year at the firm.

 Top tips for this stage: